 - Taught Wholly by Distance Learning: Yes

-This course introduces students to different approaches to learning from data, with a focus on frequentist and Bayesian model-based inference.
+This course introduces students to data analytics and data science as well as different approaches to learning from data and provides an introduction to statistical model-based inference.

 Requirements of Entry